About the Course

 The knife we make is a Viking one piece knife which is great piece for a beginner to work on as it have many of the aspects of knife making and blacksmithing combined.

-To ensure we all produce a working knife which is a fully usable tool, often we have a visiting expert Steve Nowacki with the class .
-Steve won the prestigious award of 'best knife' at the '2016 and 2017 knifemakers show'.
+To ensure we all produce a working knife which is a fully usable tool, occasionally we have a visiting expert Steve Nowacki with the class

-We also will be running a 2 day course for the more ambitious in the near future for more details just email us.
+We also run a 2 day course for the more ambitious in the near future for more details just email us.

 The material we will be using is commonly called 'spring steel' which has a greater carbon content , these are the properties that make it more suitable to being hardened to ensure it keeps a much better edge to the blade.

-Class sizes are generally 6-8 attending with 3 or 4 tutors.
+Class sizes are generally 4-6 with maximum of 8 attending with 2,3 or 4 tutors depending on class sizes.

 We ask for payment at the time of booking to confirm the place on the course.